Updated: April 20, 2026

 Creating Effective Incentives

-In today's competitive environment, simply asking fans to pre-save without offering clear value rarely drives meaningful results.
+With so many things competing for your audience’s attention, just asking fans to pre-save without offering clear value isn’t going to give you meaningful results.
 Consider these approaches to incentivizing pre-saves:

 Immediate value incentives: